 Hyperledger Fabric is a blockchain operating system, one of The Linux Foundation hosted projects.
 Intended as a framework for the creation of applications or implementations with a modular architecture, Hyperledger Fabric allows plug-and-play modules, such as consensus and membership services.
 Hyperledger Fabric leverages container technology to host “chaincode” smart contracts that constitute the system’s application logic.

 Blockchain is a revolutionary multidimensional-benefit technology.
-If it is used with IoT, it can create a transparent, traceable food supply chain, reduce food theft, and build consumer confidence.
+When used with IoT, it can create a transparent, traceable food supply chain, reduce food theft, and build consumer confidence.

 Our blockchain experts think that we need to bring this technology to the forefront of the packaged food world.
 However, for that, food producers, participants in the supply chain, government agencies, and information technology experts need to work together.
 They need to develop a systematic roadmap for applying Blockchain technologies in the food industry.